parsiya/Hugo-Octopress/README.md

 Icons are from [http://fontawesome.io](http://fontawesome.io) by Dave Gandy.
 To use icons with square dark backgrounds add `-square`.
 For example `<i class="fa fa-twitter-square fa-3x"></i>`.
 Size can be from 1 to 5 or `fa-lg` to be adaptive.

 ## <a name="shortcodes"></a>Shortcodes
 Creating [shortcodes](https://gohugo.io/extras/shortcodes/) in Hugo was surprisingly easy.
 I used two plugins in Octopress that I re-created in Hugo using shortcodes.
 They add captions to code blocks and images.
-These shortcodes are located at `hugo-octopress/layouts/shortcodes/`
+These shortcodes are located at `hugo-octopress/layouts/shortcodes/`.

+I have created a repository for all of my shortcodes at [https://github.com/parsiya/Hugo-Shortcodes](https://github.com/parsiya/Hugo-Shortcodes).

 ### <a name="codecaption"></a>Code caption
 This shortcode adds a caption to codeblocks.
 The codeblock is wrapped in a `<figure>` tag and caption is added using `<figcaption>`.
 It has two parameters, `title` which is the caption of the code block and `lang` which is the language that is passed to the Hugo `highlight` function along with `linenos=true` which adds line numbers to the codeblock.